 - Auditors controlling and auditing AMIF, ISF and BMVI programmes and projects

-- Experts from EU, National and regional Court of Auditors
+- Experts from EU, national and regional Courts of Auditors

-- Experts from Institutions involved in implementation of AMIF, ISF and BMVI
+- Experts from institutions involved in the implementation of AMIF, ISF and BMVI

-- Consultants and lawyers specialized on AMIF, ISF and BMVI
+- Consultants and lawyers specialised on AMIF, ISF and BMVI

 - Beneficiaries of AMIF, ISF and BMVI